jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

  * Interface for Appearance classes, which control
  * how an Entity looks and sounds.
  * Classes should take the Entity as a parameter of a
- * constructor and store it in an instance variable.
+ * constructor and store it in a field.
  */
 public interface Appearance {
     /**